 March, 2010, Data Brief of the National Center for Health Statistics (NCHS) reported that nearly a third of cesarean sections in New York state may be performed unnecessarily, and a report released by Public Citizen this past Wednesday found that Long Island has among the state’s highest rates of cesarean sections.

 Deciding whether to have back surgery after a motor vehicle accident or another type of accident is a decision our clients often have to make.
 It is usually not an easy decision.
-No doctor in his or her right mind will guarantee the results of a back surgery to the contrary, in making sure not to do so, many doctors … Read the rest
+No doctor in his or her right mind will guarantee the results of a back surgery to the contrary, in making sure not to do so, many doctors scare their patients when rightfully advising them that they may feel worse after the surgery.

 Last month’s $10 million settlement of a suit brought by a woman who underwent surgery for diverticulitis of the colon wherein a surgical sponge was left behind is a reminder of how frequent this complication occurs and of how potentially dangerous it can be.

-A 2003 study in the New England Journal of Medicine reported that sponges and other foreign … Read the rest
+A 2003 study in the New England Journal of Medicine reported that sponges and other foreign objects were left behind after abdominal surgeries at a rate of 1 for every 1,000 to 1,500 such operations.
+Several medical-products companies say sponges are the most common foreign objects left behind in surgeries.
+Surgical sponges are made of gauze … Read the rest

 Researchers are “hot” on the trail to finding a new way to decrease post-surgical pain following painful operations such as knee and hip replacements.
-Surgeons are experimenting by dripping capsaicin – the ingredient that gives chili peppers their fire, directly into open wounds during knee replacement surgeries hoping that bathing surgically exposed nerves in a high enough dose will numb … Read the rest
+Surgeons are experimenting by dripping capsaicin – the ingredient that gives chili peppers their fire, directly into open wounds during knee replacement surgeries hoping that bathing surgically exposed nerves in a high enough dose will numb them for weeks.
+The theory takes root from the fact that when you bite into a hot pepper, after the initial burn your tongue goes numb.